LucipherDev/ComfyUI-GGUF/tools/README.md

 > [!WARNING]
 > Do not use the diffusers UNET for flux, it won't work, use the default/reference checkpoint format.
 This is due to q/k/v being merged into one qkv key.
-You can convert it by loading it in ComfyUI and saving it using the built-in "ModelSave" node.
+You can convert it by loading it in TotoroUI and saving it using the built-in "ModelSave" node.

 > [!WARNING]